zeugor/zeugor.github.io/content/articles/2021-05-09-java-optional-get-value.md

 # Conclusion
 We should hardly ever use `get()` because it results in cluttered code with high chances of throwing a `NoSuchElementException`.
 Alternatively we should choose the `orElse(...)` alternative method that best suits our purposes.

-It would not be unreasonable that `get()` would be deprecated in future releases.
+It is not unreasonable that `get()` would be deprecated in future releases.

 We should be aware when `orElse(T other)` could cause unnecessary potential performance impacts, that could be fixed just by replacing it by `orElseGet​(Supplier<? extends T> supplier)`.